a baseboard heater with its cover off

 How Does an Electric Baseboard Heating System Work?

-Baseboard heaters install on the wall about an inch (2.54 centimeters) from the floor.
+Baseboard heaters are installed on the wall about an inch (2.54 centimeters) from the floor (where your baseboards would be).
 The heaters can run on any source of electricity, including rooftop solar panels.

 The heating unit has an element inside that gets hot and generates heat.
 The system then releases heat to warm the room.